jackdesert/jackdesert.github.io/_posts/2018-07-05-common-hurdles-to-deploying-uwsgi-apps-part-2.md

 <a name='hurdle-3'></a>
-Hurdle #3: Getting Nginx to Read/Write to the Unix Socket
+Hurdle #3: Allow Nginx to Write to the Unix Socket
 ---------------------------------------------------------
 ![Image](https://thumbs.dreamstime.com/z/hurdle-barrier-28185719.jpg)